gliff-ai/support/curate.md

 ## Collections

 If you have access to multiple collections, these can be viewed by clicking the **View Collection** button.
 Changes to the current collection are saved automatically as they are made.

+## Upload/Download

+Whole datasets and image selections can be uploaded and downloaded from your machine using the **Upload Image** button and the **Download Dataset** buttons.

+## Trusted Services

+The **Trusted Services** button allows you to view any proprietary software that has been connected to the gliff.ai app via API for data analysis or AI hosting.